 As someone who has gone from very flat feet to slightly less flat feet after strengthening my arches, I am very careful with the trainers and shoes I choose.
 I wear stability trainers to stop my feet rolling inwards.
 Whilst my arches might be stronger, I do get tired towards the end of a run and my form needs that extra support.

-What do you think about your first pair of Starfish Aussie Soles?
+What do you think about your first pair of Starfish flip-flops by Aussie Soles?
 Could they become a part of your recovery routine?

 I love them!
 There is nothing nicer than taking off your trainers after a long run (especially a marathon!) and putting your feet into a pair of flip-flops.
 And what I love is that they have such a good support for your feet.
 Flip-flops often get a bad reputation for being terrible for your feet, but with the orthotics built in I no longer feel guilty popping them on for a gentle walk post-run!

 You can follow Anna's running adventures and infectious smile via these links: